46 Ideas for Homemade Sachet Bags and Scented Fillings

 40. Scented Tea Sachets

-In this project, scented tea is used as the sachet filling.
+In this project, pretty fabric is used to make the tea bags.
 I know I've smelled some wonderfully aromatic teas before, but I would never have thought to use it in sachets!

 41. No-Sew Sachet